-Being a woman who doesn’t like her body is deeply frustrating (“what’s wrong with me?”), a constant energy drain and just no fun.
+Being a woman or non-binary person who doesn’t like their body is deeply frustrating, a constant energy drain and just no fun.
 Laminate a layer of shame overtop for feeling this way at all, and you’ve got yourself a paralyzed state of intense self-hatred.

 Struggling with your body in no way feels like the emancipating promises of feminism.
 It feels like…sexism.

 And that’s the rub: as feminists, we know we feel negatively about our bodies and food because of what we’ve been taught by a diet culture that benefits from our insecurities—and yet, we don’t know any other way to feel.

 Good news, friends.
 I’ve got a solution for you: bitchcraft.

 Bitchcraft is the art of un-learning to be good.